John Tower: Committee assignments

-Civil Rights
+Civil rights

-Tower was a leading opponent of the Civil Rights Act of 1964 and the Voting Rights Act of 1965 and voted against both bills, as well as the 24th Amendment to the U.S. Constitution, while not voting on the Civil Rights Act of 1968, and voting in favor of the confirmation of Thurgood Marshall to the U.S. Supreme Court.
+Tower was a leading opponent of the Civil Rights Act of 1964 and the Voting Rights Act of 1965 and voted against both bills, as well as the 24th Amendment to the U.S. Constitution, but he did not vote on the Civil Rights Act of 1968 and voted in favor of the confirmation of Thurgood Marshall to the U.S. Supreme Court.

-Although opposing the final passage of the Civil Rights Act of 1964, Tower also voted against an amendment by Albert Gore Sr. which sought to weaken the legislation.
+Although opposing the final passage of the Civil Rights Act of 1964, Tower also voted against an amendment by Albert Gore Sr. that sought to weaken the legislation.
 He stated:

+Later in the 1970's, Tower co-sponsored legislation honoring African-American civil rights leaders Roy Wilkins and Clarence Mitchell Jr., and supported gay rights legislation.

 Post-Senate career

 According to The Assassination of Robert Maxwell: Israel's Superspy by Gordon Thomas and Martin Dillon, Tower became the liaison for Robert Maxwell, a British publishing mogul and super-agent for Mossad, to the White House and to US government operations.
 The relationship began in 1984, and the soon-to-be retired Tower "told Maxwell that his fee as Maxwell's personal consultant would be $200,000."
 Tower received his fee in four separate payments of $50,000 into a Swiss bank account.
 Tower arranged for Maxwell to meet with leadership of Sandia National Laboratories, a US nuclear lab.
 Maxwell sold to Sandia a copy of PROMIS software that had a backdoor which was accessible by Israeli intelligence, giving nuclear details to Israel.
 Shortly after retirement from the Senate, in 1985, Tower took Maxwell's request for American help in arming Iran, and relayed it to President Reagan as a means to trade for American hostages held in Lebanon.
 "Two days later the former Senator reported to Maxwell that his meeting with President Reagan had produced a positive response."

 Tower retired from the Senate after nearly twenty-four years in office.
 He continued to be involved in national politics, advising the campaigns of Ronald Reagan and George H. W. Bush.
 Two weeks after his leaving office, Tower was named chief United States negotiator at the Strategic Arms Reduction Talks in Geneva, Switzerland.
 Tower resigned from this office in 1987, and for a time was a professor at Southern Methodist University.
 He became a consultant with Tower, Eggers, and Greene Consulting from 1987 until his death in 1991.

-In November 1986, President Reagan asked Tower to chair the President's Special Review Board to study the action of the National Security Council and its staff during the Iran-Contra Affair.
+In November 1986, President Reagan asked Tower to chair the President's Special Review Board to study the action of the National Security Council and its staff during the Iran–Contra affair.
 The board, which became known as the Tower Commission, issued its report on February 26, 1987.
 The report was highly critical of the Reagan administration and of the National Security Council's dealings with both Iran and the Nicaraguan Contras.